Ynysboeth: Ynysboeth

-Prior to the end of the C19th the area was rural (viewable on Ordnance Survey (OS) maps of 1884), consisting largely of 'Ynys-boeth-uchaf', 'Ynys-boeth-isaf', 'Aber-nant-y-fedw' and 'Blaen-nant-y-fedw' farms, after which Ynysboeth and the area of 'Nant-y-Fedw' (translated as 'stream of the birch') took its name.
-Historically Nant-y-Fedw experienced recurring flooding issues, until a major flood alleviation scheme was undertaken by the Council in 2014/2015.
+Before the end of the 19th century, the area was rural (as can be seen on Ordnance Survey (OS) maps from 1884), consisting largely of the farms Ynys‑boeth‑uchaf, Ynys‑boeth‑isaf, Aber‑nant‑y‑fedw, and Blaen‑nant‑y‑fedw, after which Ynysboeth and the area of Nant‑y‑Fedw (meaning 'stream of the birch') took their names.
+Historically, Nant‑y‑Fedw experienced recurring flooding issues until a major flood‑alleviation scheme was undertaken by the council in 2014–2015.

-By OS maps of 1901, much of the current village was established with the following roads and streets evident - 'Abercynon Road', 'Battenberg Street', 'Carne Terrace' (later to become 'Cross Street'), 'Cross Street', 'Gloucester Terrace', 'Hartpury Street' (later to become 'Maes y Ffynnon'), 'Itton Street' (later to become 'Caemaen Street'), 'Kennard Street' (later to become 'Avondale Street') and 'Selina Road'.
-Also evident from this date are 'Ynysboeth Infants School' and 'Ynys-boeth Quarry'.
+By the OS maps of 1901, much of the current village had been established, with the following roads and streets evident: Abercynon Road, Battenberg Street, Carne Terrace (later renamed Cross Street), Cross Street, Gloucester Terrace, Hartpury Street (later Maes y Ffynnon), Itton Street (later Caemaen Street), Kennard Street (later Avondale Street), and Selina Road.
+Also evident from this date are Ynysboeth Infants School and Ynys‑boeth Quarry.

-According to the 1901 Census, the population of the village at this time was 891.
+According to the 1901 census, the population of the village at that time was 891.

-The area of 'Nant-y-Fedw' was first evident on OS maps from 1953 onwards, while the area of 'Bryntirion' (translated as 'gentle hill' in Welsh) was first evident on OS maps from 1962 onwards.
-The streets of 'Parry's Drive' and 'Valley View' and the area of 'Maes y Ffynnon' (translated as 'site of the fountain') all being more recent additions to Ynysboeth.
+The area of Nant‑y‑Fedw first appeared on OS maps from 1953 onwards, while the area of Bryntirion (meaning 'gentle hill' in Welsh) first appeared on OS maps from 1962 onwards.
+The streets Parry's Drive and Valley View, and the area of Maes y Ffynnon (meaning 'site of the fountain'), are all more recent additions to Ynysboeth.

-Listed in the 'South Wales & Monmouthshire Trade Directory, 1907', were the following businesses - 'E. Smith' (Grocers), 'E. Smith' (Shopkeepers), 'G. Lewis' (Shopkeepers), 'John Bowen' (Grocers) and 'W. Davies' (Shopkeepers); with the 'Trades' Directory of Wales (North and South), 1918' listing 'Beatall Dairy Co' (Grocers) and 'Wm Taplin' (Cycle Agent).
-The village was also previously home to the 'Ynysboeth Hotel'.
+Listed in the South Wales & Monmouthshire Trade Directory, 1907 were the following businesses: E. Smith (grocers), E. Smith (shopkeepers), G. Lewis (shopkeepers), John Bowen (grocers), and W. Davies (shopkeepers).
+The Trades Directory of Wales (North and South), 1918 lists Beatall Dairy Co (grocers) and Wm Taplin (cycle agent).
+The village was also previously home to the Ynysboeth Hotel.